64octets/exchangelib/README.md

 Files & Packages
 =====
-* `bitcoinapis` is a package containing code that directly interfaces with exchanges.
+* `exchangelib` is a package containing code that directly interfaces with exchanges.
     * `bitstamp` modules related to the Bitstamp exchange.
         * `websocket` is an interface to Bitstamp's Pusher websocket data API.
         * `observer` WIP, observers are meant to provide a consistent way to see exchange data.